chibaba/DevOps-challenge-solution/README.md

 ## Network configuration
 Using the operating system firewall (e.g. iptables, ufw, etc):
 1) Load-balancer
   a) Accept SSH connections from any IP address
   b) Accept requests from any IP address via port 80
 2) Database
   a) Accept SSH connections from any IP address
   b) Accept requests from the microservice IP address
 3) Microservice
   a) Accept SSH connections from any IP address
-  b) Accept requests from the load-balancer IP addres
+  b) Accept requests from the load-balancer IP address

 ## Deliverables
 - A GitHub public git repository with all the code for the development of this project